 In addition, the child protection-related Statutory Declaration must be provided by all persons appointed to teaching and non-teaching positions of any duration.
 The school must obtain and view the original statutory declaration and retain a copy for its own records.

 Supervision of children

-School routines will be followed by all staff to ensure that there is comprehensive supervision of school at all breaks and on all trips and tours.
+School routines and procedures will be followed by all staff to ensure that there is comprehensive supervision of school at all breaks and on all trips and tours.
 See Supervision Policy.